Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

-These are a beautiful variegated house plant that can grow in a vine like fashion and can make quite a decor piece.
+These are a beautiful variegated houseplants that can grow in a vine-like fashion and can make quite a decor piece.

 Nerve plants are a popular house plant that come in various shades of variegation.
 Some are green with white stripes while others have pink colors.

-These are a very tolerable tropical house plant that don’t need too much light.
-They grow great in low or medium light, but can also do fine in bright filtered light.
+These are a very tolerable tropical house plant that doesn’t need too much light.
+They grow great in low or medium-light, but can also do fine in bright filtered light.
 Just make sure not to put these in direct sunlight.